jacob-moses/jacob-moses.github.io/cv.md

 :::

 ### Public Media

+When Doctors Cite 'Regret' to Deny Care, Who Is Really Protected?, interview with Eleanor Cummins, WIRED (March 24, 2022).

 “Progress, What’s It Good For?,” interview with Kieran Fitzpatrick, Body Politics: The Podcast Where History, Medicine, and Society Collide (April 23, 2021).